VishakBaddur/Launcher/startup-genie/DEPLOYMENT.md

-# 🚀 Startup Genie - Render Deployment Guide
+# 🚀 Launcher - Render Deployment Guide

-This guide will help you deploy both the frontend and backend of Startup Genie on Render.
+This guide will help you deploy both the frontend and backend of Launcher on Render.

 ## 📋 Prerequisites